HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

     ## and Rhat is the potential scale reduction factor on split chains (at
     ## convergence, Rhat=1).

 If you’re new to aggregated binomial or logistic regression, those estimates might be confusing.
 For technical reasons—see [here](https://www.youtube.com/watch?v=DyrUkqK9Tj4&t=1430s&frags=pl%2Cwn)—, they’re in a log-odds metric.
 But we can use the `brms::inv_logit_scaled()` function to convert them back to a probability metric. *Why would we want a probability metric?*, you might ask.
 As it turns out, batting average is in a probability metric, too.
-So you might also think of the `brms::inv_logit_scaled()` as turning the model results into a batting-average metric.
-For example, if we wanted to bet the estimated batting average for E. Rodriguez baed on the `y_fit` model (i.e., the model corresponding to the *y* estimator), we might do something like this.
+So you might also think of the `inv_logit_scaled()` function as turning the model results into a batting-average metric.
+For example, if we wanted to get the estimated batting average for E. Rodriguez baed on the `y_fit` model (i.e., the model corresponding to the *y* estimator), we might do something like this.

 ``` r
 fixef(fit_y)["playerERodriguez", 1] %>% inv_logit_scaled()